Justin-Mathieu/reading-notes/GitNotes.md

 # Revisions and the cloud

 -**Local version control**
-> *Database on ahrd disk to store changes to files*
+> *Database on anSd disk to store changes to files*

 -**Centralized version control**
 >*Database on server that tracks file changes*